4 Important Facts on Child Custody in Texas

 Past records of any party contesting for child custody is always checked.
 If there are any criminal records or domestic violence cases, the court ensures that the child is not placed in such an unsafe environment.

-Parents’ interactions with each other and their children during and after divorce can profoundly impact the children’s development and psychological approach towards life and relationships.
+Parents’ interactions with each other and their children during and after divorce can profoundly impact the children's development and psychological approach towards life and relationships.
 The end of a marriage is an incredibly difficult time, but it remains important to make decisions that are in the best interest of the children.
-If you need professional help finalizing your child custody, contact 123 Divorce Company for assistance.
+If you need professional help finalizing your child custody, contact the law firm for assistance.
 Book a 30 minute consultation for only $100 with our professional divorce lawyers by filling out our contact form.
 You can also call us at 214.599.9979.